5 Reasons to donate to ACGT on #GivingTuesday

 So Giving Tuesday is, in short, a moment for all of us to take a gigantic leap forward toward a cancer-free future.
 There are many doctors and researchers in our field performing impressive work to kill tumors.
 Their ideas deserve funding, as do the cancer patients who could benefit from their work.

-1. 100% of donations go to research funding.
+1. 100% of donations fund research.

 One of the features setting Alliance for Cancer Gene Therapy apart is how much of your donation goes to research.
 The answer?
 All of it.

-Every dollar you send us goes directly to supporting breakthrough studies into T-cell therapies and similar concepts.
-Over the last 20 years, we’ve raised more than $34 million, all of it going to scientists trying to uncover a cure for cancer.
-This has led to 63 research fellows and 67 research grants from ACGT spanning 38 of the best medical institutions.
-Some of the cancer centers we’re currently working with include:
+Over the last 20 years, we’ve awarded more than $37 million to scientists trying to uncover a cure for cancer.
+This has led to 67 research fellows and 69 research grants from ACGT spanning 41 of the best medical institutions.

 • Icahn School of Medicine at Mount Sinai Hospital